 Food.
 Eat local food at the food court at the malls or near the night market or at the baywalk.
 Try Bak Kut Teh at Jalan Gaya.
 It is an exotic tasting Chinese broth soup mixed with herbs and spices.
 It literally means “meat bone tea”, popularly served in Malaysia and Singapore.

-Also, we treated ourselves at Little Italy, the pasta and pizza corner at Capital Hotel, Jalan Haji Saman.
+Also, we treated ourselves at Little Italy—the pasta and pizza corner at Capital Hotel, Jalan Haji Saman.
 We couldn’t help but laugh out loud because our friend’s mouth got inked from eating squid pasta, Al Nero di Seppia.
-Eat at your heart’s content!
+Eat to your heart’s content!

 Accommodation.
-The first night, we stayed at Gaya Centre Hotel with a nice overlooking view of the bay and located across is a shopping mall.
-It is an affordable place to stay with good service.
+The first night, we stayed at Gaya Centre Hotel with a nice overlooking view of the bay and is conveniently located near a shopping mall which is just across and a few steps away from restuarants at the baywalk.
+It is an affordable place to stay with great service.

 Other Activities.
 Aside from climbing Mount Kinabalu and other nature trips, why not visit heritage villages like Mari-Mari Cultural Village.
 Sensi Backpacker’s Hostel offers different tour packages like Tambunan Rafflesia Reserve, Kiulu White Water Rafting, Proboscis Monkey River Cruise and Fireflies tour, Turtle Island Park etc.